modal/vcs_track/readme.md

 When this commit SHA1 and date are included as const/static item in a c/c++ build, the source information used to generate that particular build can be referenced.

-The vcs_track.h generated should be ignored by a projects version control system.
+The vcs_track.h file generated should be ignored by a project's version control system.

-If the author date is require instead of the commit date, the git-show script line should be altered.
+If the author date is required, instead of the commit date, the git-show script line should be altered.

 ## Scripts ##
 * **vcs_track.sh**